 |Software Development Manager||Bachelor’s or Master’s||$130,000|

 What degree do you need for mobile development?

-There is no requisite degree level for becoming a mobile developer, however most people in this role have at least a bachelor's degree, according to the U.S. Bureau of Labor Statistics (listed under "software developer").
-That said, you can gain the skills to become a mobile developer with a well-designed associate, bachelor’s or master’s degree, or even without a college degree providing you have the skills listed above and a strong portfolio.
-Your optimum mobile development degree level will depend on your existing skill set, career goals, current level of education, preferred learning style, schedule and budget.
-Whichever route you choose, having a degree will definitely increase your mobile developer job prospects.
+There is no across-the-board requisite degree for becoming a mobile developer, however most people in this role have at least a bachelor's degree in mobile development, software engineering, computer science or a related field.
+That said, you can gain the skills to become a mobile developer with a well-designed associate, bachelor’s or master’s degree, or even without a college education - providing you have the skills listed above and a strong portfolio of work.
+Your ideal mobile development degree level will depend on your existing skill set, career goals, current level of education, preferred learning style, schedule and budget.
+Whichever route you choose, having a relevant degree will definitely increase your mobile developer job prospects.

-How much does a mobile development degree cost?
+How long does it take to finish a mobile development degree?

 The duration of a college degree in mobile app development depends on the level of program you're pursuing.
 A mobile development associate degree typically takes 2 years to complete.
 A mobile development bachelor’s typically takes 4 years to finish.
 Earning your master’s in mobile development will take an additional 2 years as a full-time student.
 The duration for all of these degrees can be reduced by transferring in credits from previous college courses and work experience, or by attending more courses each semester.

 - Deep dive into the mobile app developer career path.